wanghaoxue1/figs/README.md

 This package is R version for the FIGS algorithms based on python, hopefully following R version for [imodels](https://github.com/csinva/imodels) will be developed in the furture.

 The introduction manual of the package is in [Manual](https://github.com/wanghaoxue1/figs/blob/main/figs_0.8.pdf).
+The plot function is still TBD.

 #### Introduction